Targeted Advertising in Elections: Baseline Election

 \subsection{Swinging Elections with Targeted Advertising}

 In the remainder of this section, I focus on a baseline election that is unwinnable with public advertising but winnable with targeted advertising.
-From Theorems \ref{thm1:PA} and \ref{thm2:TA}, that election is polarized, so the unique minimal decisive coalition is $\{ L,R \}$.
+From Theorems \ref{thm1:PA} and \ref{thm2:TA}, that election is polarized, so the unique decisive coalition that does not include a status quo voter is $\{ L,R \}$.
 The challenger wins if and only if left and right voters approve.
 Let us consider the following problem:

 I will shortly show that this problem admits a solution $(M_L^*, M_R^*)$ such that $W^* \coloneqq M_L^* \cap M_R^*$ is an interval $[a, b]$ with $a < 0 < b$.
 Using the equilibrium construction from \cref{thm2:TA}, I will conclude that the set $W^*$ is implementable; in the equilibrium that implements it, the challenger uses a direct strategy $\sigma_{(M_L^*,M_R^*)}$, his interim utility is $U_I(x) = \mathbbm{1}(x \in W^*)$ and his odds of winning are $\mu_0(W^*)$.